Moorish Architecture In Spain: The Top 20 Examples

 - 11-12th Century – The Almoravid Dynasty takes control of Al-Andalus and rules from their capital in North Africa

-- 12-13th Century – The Almoravid Dynasty is taken over by the Almohad, who again controlled Al-Andalus from North Africa.
+- 12-13th Century – The Almoravid Dynasty was taken over by the Almohad, who again controlled Al-Andalus from North Africa.

 - 13-15th Century – Eventually the movement known as the Reconquista pushed Moorish control back to the southern fringes of the Iberian Peninsula.
 The Final Islamic stronghold was the Emirate of Granada, which was defeated in 1492.